programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 ### Test SAML with samltest.id

 First you need to generate a certificate and private key.
-The certificate must be then given to the Identity Provider, so that requests coming from fylr are accepted.
+The certificate will be entered in the fylr frontend's form fields and then be given to the Identity Provider as part of the metadata, so that requests coming from fylr are accepted.
+It is in addition to fylr's https certificate and not to be confused with it.

 #### Generate Certificate